Vashtie Kola: Career

 In 2010, she modelled for Rachel Roy's spring lookbook.
 Later that year, she became the first woman to design Nike Air Jordan sneakers.
-The shoe was offered at select boutiques nationally, most of which sold out in the first few days.
 Publications including Women's Wear Daily, Footwear News, TeenVogue.Com, Complex, and The Source covered the occasion.
 In 2011, The New York Times did a feature on Kola.

 In 2015, Kola wrote, directed and starred in an art film for Drake's Hotline Bling video.
 She also starred in the reality documentary television series 3AM, which aired for seven episodes on Showtime.